 Just like any good investment, teaching your child healthy habits now will pay off in the long run.
 Kids who nibble on nutrient-rich foods from a young age are more likely to maintain those good habits later in life.
-Research shows that children who become overweight are more susceptible to weight-related health issues as adults.
 Although it can be easy for families to slip into unhealthy food habits, with some practice, you can steer your child toward healthier choices.

 Learning to Like New Foods

-A carrot is just not as exciting as a cookie — at first.
+A carrot may not be as exciting as a cookie — at first.
 But take heart, stick with the plan and celebrate small victories as you make gradual changes.

 As you make a commitment to healthier eating, you'll reap some great benefits — both now and in the future.
-Setting up children for a lifelong habit of healthy eating will help them live a more productive and enjoyable life.
+Setting up children for a lifelong habit of a healthy relationship with food will help them live a more productive and enjoyable life.